 No surprises there.
 Trolley A provided a force on trolley B which made it accelerate.
 However there wasn’t just one force acting, there were two.
 At the same time that A was exerting a force on B which made B speed up, B was exerting a force on A in the opposite direction.
 So what happened to A as a result of this force?
 Well it slowed down.

 As you can see, the dots are clearly closer together after the collision.
 The trolley being struck doesn’t even have to do anything.
 Just the fact that it’s there and that a force is being exerted on it by trolley A, means that it exerts a force back on trolley A.

-We can label the equally sized, but opposite-in-direction action-reaction pair of forces at the moment of impact: FAonB and FBonA, and as usual we’ve drawn the forces as if they’re acting on the centre of mass of the trolleys.
+We can label the two equally sized, but opposite-in-direction action-reaction forces at the moment of impact: FAonB and FBonA, and as usual we’ve drawn the forces as if they’re acting on the centre of mass of the trolleys.

 The same thing happens in this collision.
 Car A exerts a force on car B, which will make Car B accelerate, but as it does, car B exerts in the opposite direction an equally sized force on car A which makes it slow down.
 Of course friction is also acting but that’s a different story.